 The bottom line: Think about the things you’ve needed in your own teaching experience and create those things!

-The last thing I want to share is a set of questions that will help you stay focused on exactly what you are trying to create.
-Consider these your brainstorming questions. 🙂
+The last thing I want to share is a set of questions that will help you stay focused on exactly what you’re trying to create.

 As you learn more and more about how to sell on Teachers Pay Teachers, you will find yourself tweaking your processes.
 You will find your products just keep getting better as you discover exactly what you love creating and what others need.